psycho-baller/local-outlook-api/Architecture.md

    - Result includes the original request ID, success/failure status, and any error messages
    - Server processes the result and updates the web interface accordingly

+#### Bulk Email Flow

+1. **Template Creation**
+   - User creates an email template with placeholders (e.g., `{{name}}`, `{{company}}`)
+   - Template includes subject and body with HTML formatting options

+2. **Recipient Data Import**
+   - User imports recipient data in CSV, tab-delimited, or semicolon-separated format
+   - Data is parsed and validated, with auto-detection of the delimiter
+   - First row is treated as headers, which become available as placeholders

+3. **Data Management**
+   - User can save recipient data sets with names and descriptions
+   - Data sets are stored in browser's local storage for future use
+   - Multiple data sets can be merged to create combined recipient lists

+4. **Personalization**
+   - System replaces placeholders in the template with corresponding values for each recipient
+   - Preview functionality allows users to see exactly how emails will appear

+5. **Sequential Sending**
+   - Emails are sent sequentially with appropriate delays to prevent rate limiting
+   - Progress is displayed to the user with success/failure status for each email
+   - Operation can be paused or canceled if needed

 #### Event Details Retrieval Flow

 1. **Event Request** (Web Form → NodeJS Server)